AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 You must provision a few resources in Azure before you start developing the solution.
 Ensure all resources use the same resource group for easier cleanup.

 In this section, you will configure your environment so you can start sending and processing generated vehicle, consignment, package, and trip data.
-You will begin by creating a Cosmos DB database and containers, then you will create a new Logic App and create a workflow for sending email notifications, create an Application Insights service for real-time monitoring of your solution, then retrieve secrets used in the solution's application settings (such as connection strings) and securely store them in Azure Key Vault, and finally configure your Azure Databricks environment.
+You will begin by creating an Azure Cosmos DB database and containers, then you will create a new Logic App and create a workflow for sending email notifications, create an Application Insights service for real-time monitoring of your solution, then retrieve secrets used in the solution's application settings (such as connection strings) and securely store them in Azure Key Vault, and finally configure your Azure Databricks environment.

 ### Deployment and setup time